smita-raj12/Gather.Solution/README.md

 6. Run  `dotnet ef database update`

-6. Run `dotnet build` in the git BASH terminal to build, and run the project in the terminal. $ dotnet watch run
+7. Run `dotnet build` in the git BASH terminal to build, and run the project in the terminal. $ dotnet watch run

-7. View the website by visiting localhost:5000/ in a new web browser( such as google chrome) tab!
+8. View the website by visiting localhost:5000/ in a new web browser tab (such as google chrome)

 ## Known bugs